spatialos/online-services/docs/content/get-started/quickstart-4.md

 spatial auth login
 ```

 The tool lives at [`github.com/spatialos/online-services/tree/master/tools/ServiceAccountCLI`](https://github.com/spatialos/online-services/tree/master/tools/ServiceAccountCLI).
 You can read more about it in the [Service account CLI tool documentation]({{urlRoot}}/content/workflows/service-account-cli).
-For now, you can navigate there and run:
+For now, you can navigate there and run this command, replacing the `--project_name` parameter with the name of your SpatialOS project (you can change `--service_account_name` to whatever you want):

 ```bash
 dotnet run -- create --project_name "[your SpatialOS project name]" --service_account_name "online_services_demo" --refresh_token_output_file=service-account.txt --lifetime=0.0:0 --project_write
 ```

-You can change the name to whatever you want.
-Note that the project name is for your **SpatialOS** project, rather than the Google project ID we've used previously.

-We've set the lifetime to `0.0:0` here - this just means it'll never expire.
+We've set the lifetime to `0.0:0` here (i.e. 0 days, 0 hours, 0 minutes) - this just means it'll never expire.
 You might want to set something more appropriate to your needs.

 Once the service account is generated, we push it up to k8s, like so: